opensearch-project/opensearch-py/CONTRIBUTING.md

 ```

 You may type this line on your own when writing your commit messages.
 However, if your user.name and user.email are set in your git configs, you can use `-s` or `– – signoff` to add the `Signed-off-by` line to the end of the commit message.
+With this command you can enable automatic signoff for every commit: `git config format.signoff true`

 ## Review Process